akshay8123-gadagoli/Face-login-system/README.md

 <h2> Making it work for Windows </h2>
 <p>
-Go to the python's installed location , in my case it was (C:\Python3.10) and right click on the python39 folder and go to security tab and give "Full Control" permission to users
+Go to the python's installed location , in my case it was (C:\Python3.10) and right click on the python3.10folder and go to security tab and give "Full Control" permission to users
 </p>
 </br/>
 <p>
-And then go the scripts folder in python's installed path (C:\Python39\Scripts)
+And then go the scripts folder in python's installed path (C:\Python3.10\Scripts)
 </p>
 and run the below commands in that folder
 <br/>

-Command 1 : `C:\python39\python.exe -m pip install --upgrade pip --user`
+Command 1 : `C:\python3.10\python.exe -m pip install --upgrade pip --user`

 In the above command replace the exe path with your path